Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - How many vans you’re insuring.
 If you’re insuring multiple vehicles, you’ll need to get fleet van insurance, which costs more overall, but less per vehicle.

-How can I get cheap commercial van insurance?
+How to get cheap commercial van insurance

 - Choose a higher deductible.
 Opting for a higher deductible shows your insurer you’re less likely to make a claim, which in turn could cut your premium.